The 10,000 Hours Rule*

 You have probably heard of "The 10,000 Hours Rule."
 The short version states that, "ten thousand hours is the magic number of greatness."

-According to Malcolm Gladwell getting 10,000 hours of practice performing marathon sessions in Hamburg nightclubs allowed the Beatles to become the greatest band in history and Bill Gates' ten thousand hours on his computer, beginning in his teems, set him on his path to becoming, well, Bill Gates.
+According to Malcolm Gladwell getting 10,000 hours of practice performing marathon sessions in Hamburg nightclubs allowed the Beatles to become the greatest band in history and Bill Gates' ten thousand hours on his computer, beginning in his teens, set him on his path to becoming, well, Bill Gates.
 Gladwell claims that "an extraordinarily consistent answer in an incredible number of fields ... you need to have practiced, to have apprenticed, for 10,000 hours before you get good."

 I'm not so sure.